nghiapham1026/NewsCategoryPredictor/README.md

 # News Article Classification Project

 This project involves building and comparing machine learning models to classify news articles into categories such as business, technology, entertainment, and health.
-The project includes scripts for data exploration, preprocessing, baseline model training, hyperparameter tuning, and advanced model training using a CNN with BERT.
+The project includes scripts for data exploration, preprocessing, baseline model training, hyperparameter tuning, and advanced model training using a CNN and BERT.

 ## Project Structure